 With continuous common regressors, one can adapt the earlier arguments using sieve estimation.
 Specifically, suppose that Model \eqref{eq:PLM} holds and consider a linear sieve approximation of $f(\cdot)$ by a step function $x_c\mapsto \sum_{k=1}^{K_n} \indic{x_c\in I_{n,k}}\gamma_k$ for some partition $(I_{n,k})_{k=1...K_n}$ of the support of $X_c$ and with $K_n$ tending to infinity at an appropriate rate.
 Then, one can construct a confidence region on $\beta_0$ by following a similar logic as above.\footnote{Establishing the asymptotic validity of such a confidence region would require to handle both the bias stemming from the approximation of $f(\cdot)$ and the increasing complexity of the approximation.
 We leave this analysis for future research.}

 We now discuss how to conduct inference under constraints on the $R^2$ or shape restrictions, as considered in Subsections~\ref{ssub:lower_bound_on_the_r_2} and \ref{subsubs:id_power_shape_restrictions} respectively.
 The main difference with above is that for a given direction $q\in\S$, both the lower and upper bounds on the identified set need to be estimated.
-As before, we estimate them with plug-in estimators.\footnote{With a finite number of constraints and $X_c$ finitely supported, one can prove that the plug-in estimators $\underline{S}^c(m_Y,m_{X_{nc}},q)$ and $\overline{S}^c(m_Y,m_{X_{nc}},q)$ are consistent if there are no $r\in\mathcal{R}$ such that $[Rm_{X_{nc}}'q](r)=[Rm_y-\underline{c}](r)=0$.
-In the latter case, one may need to replace the plug-in estimator by removing the limit and using $u_n$ instead of $u$, with $u_n\to 0$ at an appropriate rate.
-We leave this issue for future research.} The only substantive difference is that in the confidence regions, we then account for the variability of both bounds.
-For instance, with shape restrictions, we consider the following confidence region:
+As before, we can estimate them with plug-in estimators.
+The only substantive difference is that in the confidence regions, we need to account for the variability of both bounds.
+For instance, with shape restrictions, we can consider the following confidence region: